In this drug factsheet:DIN (Drug Identification Number)

 How should I use this medication?

 The recommended dose of pantoprazole to treat reflux esophagitis is 40 mg once daily in the morning for 4 to 8 weeks.
-Treatment may be maintained at a dose of 20 mg to 40 mg once daily.
+Treatment may be continued at a dose of 20 mg to 40 mg once daily to prevent the symptoms from returning.

 To treat GERD or heartburn, the recommended dose is 40 mg once daily for up to 4 weeks.